 Age of reserved judgments delivered

 The Court aims to deliver 75 per cent of reserved judgments within three months of the completion of a trial.
-The Court met this target in 2013–14 as 463 (77 per cent) of the 598 reserved judgments (excluding judgments on appeal cases) were delivered within that timeframe.
-It should be noted that a case may have multiple reserved judgments delivered before the case is finalised.
+The Court met this target in 2014–15 as 505 (78 per cent) of the 647 reserved judgments (excluding judgments on appeal cases) were delivered within that timeframe.

 Figure 3.17 shows the five year trend of reserved judgments delivered within three months and Figure 3.18 shows the breakdown of time to deliver reserved judgments.